ps2maps/tile-extraction/README.md

 The .dds tiles are then converted to JPGs and their latitude and longitude tile coordinates are converted to a system that is used by the Leaflet map for ps2maps.com.

+ImageMagick is required for file conversion.

+The script is for Windows but could easily be converted to run on Linux or OSX.